All Episodes

 The old white referee came up and ruled touchdown.

-Once somebody rules touchdown, that's it.
+Once somebody ruled touchdown, that's it.

-And the old white referee goes over rules touchdown, and I saw what I thought was a little hesitation.
+And I saw what I thought was a little hesitation.

 I think he might have gotten confused over which team was which.

-I because you look at the replay, this guy's standing right there, there's no way that the Seahawks receiver caught that pass.
+There's no way that the Seahawks receiver caught that pass.

 Forget the pass interference.